buildbot/buildbot/master/docs/developer/database.rst

 .. py:class:: SourceStampsConnectorComponent

     This class manages source stamps, as stored in the database.
 Source stamps are linked to changes.
-Sourcestamp sets link to one or more source stamps, via their sourcestamp id's.
+Source stamps with the same sourcestampsetid belong to the same sourcestampset.
+Buildsets link to one or more source stamps via a sourcestampset id.

     An instance of this class is available at ``master.db.sourcestamps``.